 Within the school we have a culture of sharing good practise and expertise; this enables us to ensure our staff have as much knowledge as possible.
 SEND issues form part of training for all teachers and teaching assistants.
 This may be led by the SENDCO or an outside agency coming into school.
 Newly Qualified Teachers have particular support from their mentor and the SENDCO.

-Over the year the SENDCO has attended Network, and Local Authority conference along with the Governor for SEND, to gain up to date information on Government and Local Authority policy and the Complex Needs Conference.
-The SENDCO has also established reciprocal links with Southall School.
+Over the year the SENDCO has attended network meetings, Designated Safeguarding Leads termly updates, School Duties under the Equality Act 2010 training, Early Help Assessment Training, Leaders of Learning Conference and training of the SEND Self review and SEND governor review The SENDCO has supported the LSAT team in delivering an element of their New to SENCO course, worked with other schools to provide support in relation to their SEND provision in her role as a Specialist Leader in Education and was part of a working group to develop a SEND support matrix.

-Teachers and teaching assistants have received training specifically related to SEND in the areas of;
+Previously Teachers and teaching assistants have received training specifically related to SEND in the areas of;

 - Structured intervention

 - Dyslexia and Specific learning difficulties

 - Autism (ASD)

 - Attention Deficit Hyperactivity Disorder (ADHD)

 - Complex Needs

 - Attachment

 - Tourette

 - Emotional Health and Wellbeing

 - Social Stories

-Thirteen members of staff completed the Level 2 Certificate in Understanding Children and Young People's Mental Health
+- Thirteen members of staff completed the Level 2 Certificate in Understanding Children and Young People's Mental Health

-Eight members of staff have completed training to support children to deal with loss.
+- Eight members of staff have completed training to support children to deal with loss.